If you’ve lost access to your account, this is where to start.

 You can also visit the Microsoft Account Recovery Page to walk through a process to confirm you are the rightful account holder.

 It’s important to realize, however, that if you cannot prove you are the account owner, you will not be given access, and it’s likely you’ve lost the account forever.
-How Do I Get Into My Hotmail/Outlook.com Account If I Don’t Have the Recovery Phone or Email any More? discusses this in more detail.
+How Do I Get Into My Hotmail/Outlook.com Account If I Don’t Have the Recovery Phone or Email Anymore? discusses this in more detail.

 Other signs of a hack

 Not being able to log in is one clue that your email account might have been hacked, but it’s not definitive.
 Occasionally, hackers do their work in the background in accounts that are still accessible by their owners.
+Here are two common spams that can signal a hack and one situation that doesn’t.

 Spam from you: no

-This is not necessarily a sign of a hack.
+Spoofing is not necessarily a sign of a hack.
 I list it here because so many people believe it is.

 Spamming your contacts

-Sometimes they don’t even bother sending email, but simply change (or add) the “signature” that’s appended to the bottom of every message you send.
+Sometimes they don’t even bother sending email but simply change (or add) the “signature” that’s appended to the bottom of every message you send.
 Each email you send then includes their spammy message.

 The overseas trip scam